defarbs/defarbs.github.io/_posts/2019-08-05-htb-fortune.md

 The `db` variable looks pretty spicy! 🌶️

-After running `wfuzz`, I discovered I could append a semi colon (;) and execute commands on the box, like so:
+After running `wfuzz`, I discovered I could append a semi colon (;) to `db` and execute commands on the box, like so:

 ```
 POST /select HTTP/1.1